- Plastic is one of the most harmful substances your dog can ingest because of the high chance of bowel obstruction among other risks.

 Will A Pup Die From Consuming Plastic?

-When your dog has eaten plastic, you probably can’t help but think that your four-legged friend might die from this incident.
+When your dog has eaten plastic, you probably can’t help but think that your four-legged friend might die from the incident.

 The sad reality is that a pup can pass away if it doesn’t receive vet treatment promptly.